lorint/brick/README.md

 Some other fun generators exist as well -- if you'd like to have a set of migration files built out from an existing database, that can be done by running the generator `bin/rails g brick:migrations`.
 And similarly, models with `bin/rails g brick:models`.
-More detail is to be found below under 1.f and 1.g -- the various "Autogenerate ___ Files" sections.
+Even the existing data rows themselves can be captured into a `db/seeds.rb` file -- just run `bin/rails g brick:seeds`.
+More detail on this can be found below under 1.f, 1.g, and 1.h -- the various "Autogenerate ___ Files" sections.

 ## Table of Contents